 Note that $\C H_{r,s}$ is a $2(s+r-1)$-dimensional closed, smooth manifold.
 As in the real case, $\C H_{r,s}$ is the total space of the fiber bundle

 where $p$ is induced from the projection onto $\C P^s$.
 Note that, $\mathbb{R}H_{r,0}= \mathbb{R}P^{r-1}$ and $\C H_{r,0}= \C P^{r-1}$.
 Milnor \cite[Lemma 1]{Milnor} shown that the unoriented cobordism algebra of smooth manifolds is generated by the cobordism classes of real projective spaces and real Milnor manifolds.
-P. Dey and M. Singh \cite{DeyMilnormfds} characterized milnor manifolds which admits free $\Z_2$ and $S^1$-actions with restriction on $r$ and computed the equivarinat cohomology rings in this case.
+Dey and Singh \cite{DeyMilnormfds} characterized milnor manifolds which admit free $\Z_2$ and $S^1$-actions with restriction on $r$ and computed the equivarinat cohomology rings in this case.

 The purpose of this paper is to compute the LS-category and topological complexity of Milnor manifolds.
 We also study the generalized projective product spaces corresponding to Milnor manifolds (see \Cref{sec: cat and tc gpps}).